mengqinqqq/Orixo-Project/README.md

 # Orixo-Project
-code is list in code fiel
+orixo code is list in code